-The childcare crisis facing Japan's working moms
+The child care crisis facing Japan's working moms

 Still, Ogata did manage to get re-elected this spring.

 Before she joined the Kumamoto City Council, she said, there was no voice representing mothers of her generation.
-Now they have one and she takes that duty seriously.
+Now they have one, and she takes that duty seriously.

 They can force her to leave the chamber temporarily for bringing her baby in or for using a cough drop, but as long as the voters want her there, she's coming back in.